 Nancy Guthrie Update: John Ramsey Urges Nancy Guthrie Family to Scrutinize Police Investigation

-Father of JonBenét Ramsey shares insights with Guthrie family as they navigate the investigation of Nancy Guthrie's disappearance.
+Father of JonBenét Ramsey offers guidance to Guthrie family as investigation into Nancy Guthrie's disappearance continues.

-NEW YORK — John Ramsey, father of murdered child JonBenét Ramsey, advised the family of missing Nancy Guthrie to closely monitor police efforts in the ongoing investigation, drawing from his own experience with his daughter's unsolved 1996 homicide.
+John Ramsey, father of murdered child JonBenét Ramsey, advised the family of missing Nancy Guthrie to closely monitor law enforcement efforts and ask detailed questions as the investigation continues, drawing from his experience with his daughter's unsolved 1996 homicide.

 Ramsey shared the recommendation during a May 20, 2026, episode of "Brian Entin Investigates."
 He told the Guthries, including NBC "Today" anchor Savannah Guthrie, not to assume authorities are pursuing every lead effectively.